An Overview of Driving on a Suspended License in Maryland

 What can I do if I need to drive?

-You may be able to obtain a modified driver’s license during the time period which your suspension applies.
-A modified license typically allows you to drive only for purposes of work, school, or for an alcohol-treatment program.
+You may be able to obtain a modified driver’s license during the time period that your suspension applies.
+A modified license typically allows you to drive only for purposes of work, school, or for an alcohol treatment program.

-A person who is facing the suspension or revocation of their license has the right to request a hearing.
-In some cases, where there are multiple factors contributing to a suspension, the person may be able to consolidate the issues for one hearing.
+A person facing the suspension or revocation of their license has the right to request a hearing.
+In some cases, where multiple factors contribute to a suspension, the person may be able to consolidate the issues for one hearing.

 Ignition Interlock Program and License Modification